Mark-Clegg/ElfCube-BIOS/README.md

 ## BIOS_SerialWriteHexImmediate ($FFEB)

 Writes the next byte following the call to the UART as two hexadecimal digits (returns with the byte transmitted in D)

+## BIOS_SerialWriteString ($FFE8)

+Writes the ASCIIZ string starting at the address in RE to the UART.
+Returns with RE pointing to the next byte after the ull terminator.

+## BIOS_SerialWriteStringImmediate ($FFE5)

+Writes the ASCIIZ string immediately following the call to the UART.